DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 ## Removing Single Step APM instrumentation from your Agent

-If you don't want to collect trace data for a particular service (for example, operating system services or AntiVirus), or for all services on a particular host, VM, container, or Kubernetes deployment, you can remove APM instrumentation by running one of the following commands directly on the infrastructure involved.
+If you don't want to collect trace data for a particular service, or for all services on a particular host, VM, or container, you can remove APM instrumentation by running one of the following commands directly on the infrastructure involved.

 ### Removing instrumentation for specific services